Dark Background: Key Benefits and Best Practices for UI/UX

 Testing and Optimization

-1. Usability Testing for Dark Mode
+1. Usability Testing for Dark Background

 Let's test out how user-friendly the dark mode is by getting feedback directly from users.
 We'll see if it's easy to read, comfortable to use, and overall a good experience.
 Then, we'll do some A/B testing to compare how users interact with dark mode versus light mode.
 This will help us make design improvements based on real user data.